Low Testosterone Treatment in Orange County, CA

 The men’s health specialists at Southland Urology can provide an expert testosterone evaluation as well as provide treatment if your testosterone levels are lower than normal.
 Learn more about Low T treatments and book your consultation today!

 It is completely natural for testosterone levels to decrease with age, leaving approximately half of men over the age of 80 with low testosterone (Low-T).
-Other common factors that lead to Low-T include:
+You can also develop Low-T from a condition called hypogonadism, which occurs when the testicles don’t produce a normal amount of the hormone.
+Hypogonadism arises from underlying health conditions leading to Low-T that include:

 - Side effects of certain medications